-Four-star offensive tackle Zinter commits to Michigan
+Four-star offensive tackle Zak Zinter commits to Michigan

 Let friends in your social network know what you are reading about

-Four-star offensive tackle Zinter commits to Michigan
+Four-star offensive tackle Zak Zinter commits to Michigan

 Four-star offensive tackle Zak Zinter announced on Twitter that he’ll be furthering his “academic and athletic career at the University of Michigan.”